vavdoshka/helmfile-trunk-demo/README.md

   rabbitmq:
     replicas: 1
 ```
-* define the level 3 concrete platform profile properties for `xx1-stg-x` in `platforms/xx1-stg-x/locals/values.yaml`
+* define the level 3 concrete cluster profile properties for `xx1-stg-x` in `clusters/xx1-stg-x/locals/values.yaml`
 ```yaml
 scdf:
   installed: true
 ```
-* produce the k8s manifests for `xx1-stg-x` by running `PLATFORM_ID=xx1-stg-x helmfile --environment staging template` in the root directory.
+* produce the k8s manifests for `xx1-stg-x` by running `CLUSTER_ID=xx1-stg-x helmfile --environment staging template` in the root directory.
 You can verify the number of RabbitMQ server replicas by appending `| grep "rabbitmq/templates/statefulset.yaml" -A 15 | grep replicas` to the previous command.
-* now in order to "deploy" to production one needs to define the level 3 concrete platform profile properties for `xx1-prd-x` in `platforms/xx1-prd-x/locals/values.yaml`
+* now in order to "deploy" to production one needs to define the level 3 concrete cluster profile properties for `xx1-prd-x` in `clusters/xx1-prd-x/locals/values.yaml`
 ```yaml
 scdf:
   installed: true
 ```
-* produce the k8s manifests for `xx1-prd-x` by running `PLATFORM_ID=xx1-prd-x helmfile --environment production template` in the root directory.
+* produce the k8s manifests for `xx1-prd-x` by running `CLUSTER_ID=xx1-prd-x helmfile --environment production template` in the root directory.
 You can verify the number of RabbitMQ server replicas by appending `| grep "rabbitmq/templates/statefulset.yaml" -A 15 | grep replicas` to the previous command.

 ## How To update the conrete release?
-It is a question of the updating the relevant profile property value, wether it is needed to be done on one single platform only or across all environment or all platforms globaly.
+It is a question of the updating the relevant profile property value, wether it is needed to be done on one single cluster only or across all environment or all clusters globaly.

 ## How To deploy a release shared in the git somewhere?
 Now this is where the most beatuful part commes in.
 You can reuse the helmfiles produced by the community or your teams internally.
 Here is how to do that: